top of page

 Or: "You've been avoiding this exact decision for 6 weeks now, what the hell are you actually scared of?"

-That's not admin support handling your tasks, that's not a business coach asking big strategic questions once a month, that's someone inside your business operations seeing the patterns and remembering what you said last Tuesday on that voice note that totally contradicts what you're saying now.
+That's someone inside your business operations seeing the patterns and remembering what you said last Tuesday on that voice note that totally contradicts what you're saying now.

 Why solo business decision-making is mentally exhausting

-When you're running a UK service business as a solopreneur or small consultancy, every single strategic and operational decision sits entirely with you:
+When you're running a UK service business as a solo business owner, every single strategic and operational decision sits entirely with you:

 Pricing strategies and when to increase rates, which clients to pursue and which to decline, when to say no to opportunities that look good on paper, how to structure your service offers for profitability, where to focus your limited marketing time and energy, whether to hire employees or outsource to contractors, how to handle difficult client situations without burning bridges, and when to pivot your strategy versus when to persist through challenges.